 The truth is: high paying yoga jobs abroad are few and far between

-While some resorts offer short-term contracts, most people will need a second source of income (besides teaching) if you wish to sustain yourself long-term.
-This is where having a website can help generate an income abroad.
+While some resorts offer short-term contracts, most people will need a second source of income (besides teaching) if they wish to sustain themselves long-term.
+This is where having a website can help generate income abroad.
 When preparing for your trip, try to determine how you will generate an income before you arrive.
 At most places overseas, you will teach 1-2 classes per day without much of a commute.
 This means, you’ll have free time to work on other projects.
 How to find higher paying jobs?Higher paying jobs are often in cities or countries that are less appealing.
 Everyone in North America wants that cushy job on a beautiful beach in Costa Rica.
 If you’re willing accept less popular destinations, you may find more lucrative teaching gigs.